The one tool for secure AI-assisted development

 AI agents control your terminal

-Terminal management (list, create, run, read, close, write) + file tree + git status + 6 swarm coordination tools + 3 memory tools (write, search, list).
+Terminal management (list, create, run, read, close, write) + file tree + git status + 6 swarm coordination tools + 7 memory tools (write, search, list, related, link, graph, primer).

 Auto-registers with every agent